Passwords

 Cracking passwords

-Here is the MD5 hash of the word “security”: e91e6348157868de9dd8b25c81aebfb9.
+.
 If you put that hash into a search engine, it will tell you right away that it's the MD5 hash of “security”.
 How does that work?
 Even MD5 is secure in the sense that you couldn't look at that string of hex digits and figure out that it came from the word “security”.
 Instead, we do a brute-force trial and error process.
-We could take all the words in the dictionary, hash them, and compare the hash to e91e6348157868de9dd8b25c81aebfb9.
-Once we get a word that hashes to that value, then we have “cracked” the hash.
-Here is some Python code to do just that.
-Assume that wordlist.txt contains a list of English words.
+We could take all the words in the dictionary, hash them, and compare the hash to e91e6348157868de9dd8b25c81aebfb9

-if md5(w.strip().encode()).hexdigest() == h:
+h = 'e91e6348157868de9dd8b25c81aebfb9' for w in open('wordlist.txt'): if md5(w.strip().encode()).hexdigest() == h: print(w)

 Here's another example of a basic brute-force attack that attempts to crack a password that consists of 3 lowercase letters.
 The nested loops generate all possible 3-letter strings, and the code in the loops compares the hashes of those strings to the given hash.